mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 ### Create an EC2 instance

-To create an EC2 instance that will be used to run the Jenkins container headover to the [AWS Console](https://console.aws.amazon.com/ec2/) and create a new instance.
+To create an EC2 instance that will be used to run the Jenkins container head over to the [AWS Console](https://console.aws.amazon.com/ec2/) and create a new instance.

 - On console, search for **EC2** and select it, then locate the **"Launch Instance"** button.
 ![image](https://user-images.githubusercontent.com/7910856/167109925-8509860a-1ee5-436c-8892-5a320827d41f.png)